-18. Understanding the problems caused by unpaid contributions to the financial sustainability of the ATT process, CSP3 tasked the Management Committee to consider potential solutions to the problem.
-Reflected below are some of the options that the Management Committee is inclined to recommend to CSP4 to address the problems associated with (1) unpaid contributions; and (2) liquidity related issues.
+17. Understanding the problems caused by unpaid contributions and financial liquidity to the financial sustainability of the ATT process, CSP3 tasked the Management Committee to consider potential solutions to the problem.
+Reflected below are some of the options that the Management Committee would like to recommend to CSP4 to consider in addressing the problems associated with (1) unpaid contributions; and (2) liquidity related issues.